ivanZhuravlov/ntf-projj/README.md

 the website is accessible from jenko.io.

-once registered, the Artist can upload Artpiece.
+once registered, the Artist can download an Artpiece and create Artpiece certificate of authenthicity.

 the Artpiece is certified and ready to be transfered to ("the Parties" : an agent, a galery, a Buyer) with associated Contract that includes Royalties system.